Carrier Mills, Illinois: History

 The first settler in the village now known as Carrier Mills was Hampton Pankey.
 He was also one of the earliest settlers in Saline County.
 Pankey was living in the area in 1804 or 1805 and he registered his land deed in 1814, the earliest date that was available to register them.
 In about 1811 the settlers began building blockhouses for protection from American Indians.
 A blockhouse was built on his land around this time.
-Pankey had seven daughters and three sons.
-One of those sons was John Pankey, who was one of the founding fathers of Harrisburg.
+One of his sons was John Pankey, who was one of the founding fathers of Harrisburg.

 The village was surveyed by Benjamin D Lewis and platted in November 1872 for William Housely as Morrillsville, named after H. L. Morrill, the Cairo and Vincennes Railroad superintendent who sealed a real estate deal with mill owner G. W. Carrier.

 It was commonly known as, and eventually renamed, Carrier's Mills after inventor G. Washington Carrier ("Uncle Wash") who helped found the town when he built an elaborate steam powered saw mill and a grist mill just to the south of town on the Saline River watershed, near the old Tuller Mansion farming and property site.
 Carrier's Mills was the farthest north cypress trees grew at the time, which made lumber milling in the town profitable.
 Carrier was the first of many to set up wood working factories within the city limits.
 The mills were first used for the making of lumber to construct bridges and ties for the Cairo and Vincennes Railroad, then later the businesses and homes in the town soon followed.

 Carrier and Morrill closed a real estate deal to build a train depot there.
 The town was platted adjacent and north of the newly completed Cairo and Vincennes Railroad.
 In 1873, the first postmaster was appointed to Carrier's Mills (the name the railroad had assigned to the new stop).
 The town's name changed again to "Carrier Mills" when several more woodworking factories were built.
 The village was incorporated on September 18, 1894.
 After an influx of settlers from the south, due to the Civil War, the tiny village amidst timber and farms grew quickly.
 Today, in legal documents its name remains Morrillsville.
 Carrier Mills did not have a single brick building and the sidewalks were of boards.
 The business district was mainly on Oak Street from the First National Bank west to the Texaco Gas Station, and all of frame construction.
 A disastrous fire in February 1908 burned everything on the north side of Oak Street.
 In March 1908, fire burned everything on the south side of the street, from Main to Mill, except the Old Woolcott Mill Exchange.
 The businessmen began immediately to rebuild, all of brick construction.